 For the 2020 general election, all counties will have in-person early voting Oct.
 24-31, but county supervisors of elections may offer additional dates.
-To find early voting times, sites and information for your Tampa Bay area location, choose your county from the list below.
+In many counties, early voting will begin on Oct.
+19. To find early voting times, sites and information for your Tampa Bay area location, choose your county from the list below.

 If you live outside the Tampa Bay area, click here to find your Florida county.

 10 Tampa Bay Cares: Are you a person with disabilities?
 We're here to help.
 Click here for accessible voting information to make sure your voice is heard.

 ►Get election results on your phone: Download the free 10 Tampa Bay app

 ►Stay In the Know!
 Sign up for the Brightside Blend email newsletter